ummwhite/AppleIntelPIIXATA.kext/README.md

-A legacy kext for unsupported SATA/ATA/IDE controllers.
+A precompiled legacy kext for unsupported SATA/ATA/IDE controllers.

 Pulled from Mojave.